gkikola/sol-halmos-fdvs/README.md

 Description
 -----------

-This is an unofficial solution guide to the book Finite-Dimensional Vector Spaces, second edition, by Paul R. Halmos.
+This is an unfinished, unofficial solution guide to the book Finite-Dimensional Vector Spaces, second edition, by Paul R. Halmos.

 Please [contact me](mailto:gkikola@gmail.com) if you find any errors, formatting mistakes, or other issues.
 I appreciate any corrections or